gary-alway/sir-learn-a-lot/README.md

 - remember that GSI indexes also consume RCUs / WCUs and are potentially subject to throttling
 - ensure your indexes distribute the data evenly across the table space
 - use composite sort keys to model hierarchical relationships
-- use data pointers to implement document versioning (see chapter repository implementation and design)
+- use data pointers to implement [number based versioning](https://aws.amazon.com/blogs/database/implementing-version-control-using-amazon-dynamodb/) (see chapter repository implementation and design)
 - use [global tables](https://aws.amazon.com/dynamodb/global-tables/) for world wide domination of your app!
 - use [TTL](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/TTL.html) to clear out stale data
 - use [streams](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.html) + Lambda to implement database triggers (use an SQS DLQ to manage failed processes otherwise the stream will block infinitely)